gofynd/fdk-client-javascript/documentation/platform/CATALOG.md

+Retrieve products associated with the application.
 List all the products associated with a brand, collection or category in a requested sort order.
-The API additionally supports arbitrary search queries that may refer the name of any product, brand, category or collection.
-If successful, returns a paginated list of products specified in `ApplicationProductListingResponse`

 *Returned Response:*